TrentShailer/hdr-snipping-tool/README.md

 ![HDR example 1][hdr-example-1]

-[win-example-1]: media/windows-snipping-tool-example.jpg "Windows Snipping Tool Screenshot of Cyberpunk 2077 with overexposed highlights."
+[win-example-1]: media/windows-snipping-tool-example.jpg "Windows Snipping Tool Screenshot of Death Standing that is overexposed hiding a mountain."
-[hdr-example-1]: media/hdr-snipping-tool-example.jpg "HDR Snipping Tool Screenshot showing the same content as the Windows Snipping Tool but without any overexposed highlights."
+[hdr-example-1]: media/hdr-snipping-tool-example.jpg "HDR Snipping Tool Screenshot showing the same content as the Windows Snipping Tool but is not overexposed and shows the mountain."

 ## Thank You